waite116/Mlopt_S23_G4_RobustAdversarialDetection/README.md

 ## To replicate experimental results
 Use the experiment runner ipynb notebook to run experiments that show the detectors results under the different setting as described in the project report.

+## Deliverables
+The folder "Deliverables" contains the following
+* Presentation Slides PDF
+* Graded Progress Report
+* Final Report
+* Link to video of presentation